Food in Taipei || Top 6 Foods You Simply Cannot Miss

 This student-friendly priced breakfast won’t have you break the bank either!

-There is a great variety of breakfast dishes this Taiwanese food has to offer to suit anybody’s tastebuds.
+There is a great variety of breakfast dishes to suit anybody’s tastebuds.
 Here are some of the most popular items you can find.

-If you’re traveling Taiwan or studying in Taiwan for a longer period, see how many you can try!
+If you’re traveling Taipei or studying in Taipei for a longer period, see how many you can try!

-Taiwanese Breakfast Food Worth Getting Up For (thank us later) Taiwanese Breakfast Food – Yummy!
-Taiwanese breakfast food is a big part of Taiwan food culture, and definitely something that is worth getting out of bed for.
-Even if you’re…
+Taipei Breakfast Food Worth Getting Up For (Thank Us Later) Taipei Breakfast Food – Yummy!
+Breakfast food is a big part of Taipei food culture, and definitely something that is worth getting out of bed for.
+Even if you’re usually…

-Yes, Xiaolongbao may be especially associated with Shanghai as it has its origins from there, but you can get some darn good Xiaolongbao in Taiwan that you shouldn’t miss.
+Yes, Xiaolongbao may be especially associated with Shanghai as it has its origins from there, but you can get some darn good Xiaolongbao in Taipei that you shouldn’t miss.

 This includes trying some of these juicy steamed dumpling treats from the world’s most famous restaurant selling them – Din Tai Fung, which first started out in Taipei.
 It now has branches all over the world.